- For Intended Parents

 If you feel uncomfortable maintaining a relationship with the intended parents after delivery, that’s totally fine as well.
 Our specialist will help you through the discussion of terminating the relationship.

-If you are not sure about how to approach intended parents about your concerns, you can always reach out to our surrogacy specialist first.
+If you are not sure about how to approach the intended parents about your concerns, you can always reach out to our surrogacy specialist first.
 Some of our staff at Hatch are experienced surrogates themselves and are very skilled in navigating this process.

 We can address the intended parents in a professional way that will preserve your relationship with them, saving you the concerns that might have come from approaching them yourself.